 One type of bad argument I particularly witness is the strawman argument.
 For newcomers to this term, this basically means: 1) Ignore the real arguments made by your opponents; 2) Create a pretend argument based on a misunderstanding of what they said; 3) Defeat the pretend argument; 4) Claim victory over the real argument; and 5) Finish with a victory dance (optional).
 Quite apart from the obvious moral issue over this kind of misrepresentation, the big problem with this is that it really only appeals to people who want to believe this demonised depiction of your chosen enemy.
 At best, you might take in some people who don’t know much enough about the issue to realise you’re misleading them, but you can expect to lose a lot of trust when the other side go “we never said that”.

 If you’re going to do a political play, the first thing you should be asking yourself – same as actual politicians – is how the other side is likely to respond to this.
 Are you confident your argument will hold up?
 Sadly, what I suspect happens in practice is that people ask themselves how much their audience will agree them, or, worse, imagine the response of their absurdly fictitious strawmen opponents (“No!
-I don’t support winter fuel payments because I HATE pensioners and want them to DIE!!!!” – okay, not quite that but you get the idea.)
+Cuts to the NHS are good because poor people will DIE!!!!!!”)
 Fail to address this, and the best you can hope for is entrenching the views of people who already agree with you.
 And, let’s face it, this practice of playing to the gallery with increasingly extreme and irrational views – both inside and outside the arts, and across the political spectrum – is one of the reasons we’ve ended up in this mess in the first place.

 Problem 2: Incomprehensible political arguments